Florent-JIA/Digital-twin-of-a-Fischertechnik-factory/5. Scripts/README.md

 ### Install all tools
 **Git**
 In order to recover all the elements of the project, you must start by cloning the project

-git clone git@gitlab.imt-atlantique.fr:idf/dtfischertechnik.git with a ssh
+<br>git clone git@gitlab.imt-atlantique.fr:idf/dtfischertechnik.git with a ssh

-or
+<br>or

-git clone https://gitlab.imt-atlantique.fr/idf/dtfischertechnik.git with https
+<br>git clone https://gitlab.imt-atlantique.fr/idf/dtfischertechnik.git with https

-then retrieve the different parts of the project with the command
+<br>then retrieve the different parts of the project with the command

-git pull
+<br>git pull

 **Arduino IDE**
 1. Install Arduino IDE 1.8.0 or later on your machine (download [here](https://www.arduino.cc/en/software/))